PSoteropulos/psoteropulos/README.md

 - 🏫 Teaching and coding the days away at Coding Dojo's Web Dev bootcamp.
 It is wild how much you get to ***LEARN*** while teaching.
 - 🤓 Recently fulfilled my 2023 goal of doing at least one algo per day!
 Check it out here [AlgoPractice](https://github.com/psoteropulos/AlgoPractice) and here [Leetcode](https://leetcode.com/Paulsoteropulos).
 - ☕ *Finally* recently learned Java.
 Then C#.
 I managed to pack 24 weeks of curriculum content in to 4 weeks.
 Talk about brain melt!
-- 😅 *Finally finally* starting to put together a proper portfolio.
-Coming soon(ish)...
+- 😅 *Finally finally* knocked out a proper v1.0 portfolio!
+Check it out [here](https://psoteropulos.com)!
 - 🔭 Working on several projects like [moodRING](https://github.com/psoteropulos/moodRING), [CookBook](https://github.com/psoteropulos/CookBook-Group-Project), AIsop (sorry friends, private repo), and more that are not *quite* ready to share.
 - 🎶 Check out my baby, [moodRING](https://moodring.net)
 - 🔮 Check out [AIsop](https://aisop.io)!
 This is an early version created by myself and my teammates at Sojourn Creations.
 V2 coming soon!